 Plum Curculio Degree-Day (DD) Model: With any model, use caution and try on a limited acreage until proven reliable in your area.
 This model helps growers prepare for plum curculio emergence, determine the end of adult movement in the spring, and eventually predict initiation of the June generation.
-Using the model-once buds swell, note the second date when air temperature exceeds 70°F (biofix) and begin accumulating daily DD (base 50°F) using the plum curculio DD table below.
+Using the model-once buds swell, note the second date when air temperature exceeds 70°F (biofix) and begin accumulating daily DD (base 50°F) using the plum curculio DD table on next page, below.
 Adults emerge from 50 to 400 DD after biofix and damage occurs from 100 to 700 DD after biofix.

 Borers are very serious tree pests.
 No effective controls are available for lesser peachtree borer in the Southeast.
 Aggressive use of insecticides provides helpful suppression.
 Peachtree borer treatment thresholds have not been developed, so annual, preventative barrier insecticides are recommended after harvest.
-See Post-Harvest borer section.
+See "Mating Distruption" above and/or the Post-Harvest borer section.